openstudioproject/openstudio_docs/installation.rst

 For MacOS it's likely there's already a python installation, but it might be old if you're running a version before 10.6.
 So you might want to use macports to install the python27 port. (www.macports.org)
 I wouldn't recommend updating the system installed python version.
 Then you can use pip or easy_install to install the packages needed.
 Open a terminal and type "pip install <packagename>" or type "easy_install <packagename>".
 If you installed a new python version, just make sure that you're using the pip or easy_install for the right version.

-When you've got python up and running, use your preferred package manager to intall the modules mentioned under prerequisites in this menual.
+When you've got python up and running, use your preferred package manager (eg. pip) to intall the modules mentioned under prerequisites in this manual.

 Web2py